ldbc/ldbc_snb_interactive_v1_impls/cypher/README.md

 driver/benchmark.sh
 ```

 :warning: SNB data sets of **different scale factors require different configurations** for the benchmark runs.
-Therefore, make sure you use the correct values (update_interleave and query frequencies) based on the files provided in the [`sf-properties` directory](sf-properties/).
+Therefore, make sure you use the correct values (update_interleave and query frequencies) based on the files provided in the [`sf-properties/` directory](sf-properties/).

 * The default workload contains updates which are persisted in the database.
 Therefore, **the database needs to be reloaded or restored from backup before each run**.
 Use the provided `scripts/backup-database.sh` and `scripts/restore-database.sh` scripts to achieve this.